nmstate/nmstate/.github/ISSUE_TEMPLATE/creating-a-new-release.md

 ## Changelog

 - [ ] First, update the CHANGELOG file in the project root directory.
-Use the command `git log  --oneline --since v0.1.2` to get the changes since the last tag.
+Use the command `git log  --oneline v0.3.0..HEAD` to get the changes since the last tag.
 Add an entry like the following:

 ```